CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_intro.md

-# Introduction to CUPiD
+# Installing CUPiD

+To get the most out of this tutorial, install CUPiD on the NCAR super computer.

 ## Task 1: Clone CUPiD and Install Environments

 CUPiD is available from the NCAR organization on [github.com](https://github.com/NCAR/CUPiD).
 It requires conda to manage a few different python environments.
-On the NCAR super computer, you can run
+The NCAR system administrators provide conda through a module, you can access it by running

 ```bash
 module load conda
 ```

-and use the version of conda managed by the system administrators.
 If you need to install conda on a different computer, we recommend [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) (but this tutorial assumes you already have access to conda).